Groundhog

 I spend the next day digging.

-No, it is not true.
+It is not true.
 What it is, is complicated.

 *